 Managing and running tests is the core of your testing process.
 It is important that your tests are properly organized and defined, in order to perform your job in the most effective and efficient way.

-Although you can use PractiTest as a stand-alone bug tracking tool, or as a requirement repository, the extra added value of PractiTest’s Application Life Management (ALM) comes from putting all pieces together.
-For example, PractiTest can automatically show you which requirements are not covered by tests, or what customer features are more or less stable than others; it can allow your developers to see the exact tests where the bugs were detected, and be able to manage all your Development Life Cycle in one place.
+Although you can use PractiTest as a stand-alone bug tracking tool, or as a requirement repository, the extra added value of PractiTest comes from putting all pieces together.
+For example, PractiTest can automatically show you which requirements are not covered by tests, and what customer features are more, or less stable than others; it can allow your developers to see the exact tests where the bugs were detected, and be able to manage all your Development Life Cycle in one place.

 Test Case Creation and Management